 On March 25, 2024, the Company entered into the Fourth Amendment, Settlement Agreement, and Royalty Purchase Agreement (the "Settlement Agreement") with Novartis, pursuant to which Novartis agreed to pay the Company \$8.0 million to transfer its rights to future royalties on the net sales of Beovu®.
-Additionally, the dispute regarding Novartis' obligation to pay royalties on Beovu® sales was resolved and royalties previously received by Apexigen and the Company are free from any reclaim rights.
+Additionally, the dispute regarding Novartis' obligation to pay royalties on Beovu® sales was resolved and royalties previously received by Apexigen and the Company agreed to be free from any reclaim rights.

 The ESBATech Agreement and the Settlement Agreement with Novartis both constitute contracts with a customer.
 Therefore, the Company has accounted for the payments received under these agreements as revenues in accordance with ASC 606, Revenue Recognition, ("ASC 606").
-Upon execution of the Settlement Agreement, the \$8.0 million payment was recorded as revenue within the accompanying condensed consolidated statements of operations and comprehensive loss for the three months ended March 31, 2024.
-Additionally, the related deferred revenues of \$8.1 million previously constrained was also recorded as revenue within the accompanying condensed consolidated statements of operations and comprehensive loss for the three months ended March 31, 2024 as the uncertainty resulting in the revenue constraint has been resolved.
+Upon execution of the Settlement Agreement, the \$8.0 million payment was recorded as revenue within the accompanying unaudited condensed consolidated statements of operations and comprehensive loss for the six months ended June 30, 2024.
+Additionally, the related deferred revenues of \$8.1 million previously constrained was also recorded as revenue within the accompanying unaudited statements of operations and comprehensive loss for the six months ended June 30, 2024, as the uncertainty resulting in the revenue constraint has been resolved.